robbalmbra1/AlexaBasicTemplate/README.md

 More information about ask cli can be found [here](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html) and awscli can be found [here](https://aws.amazon.com/cli/)

+tsc is also a required package, install it by running `npm install tsc -g`.

 Then Download and run FrontEnd.sh, once run answer the questions, this will generate the needed files to deploy the skill.

 ### Download